hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 It can be used for most workloads, and has nodes with a lot of memory, as well as nodes with GPUs.

-It does not have separate login nodes and can be accessed from the :ref:`Genius login nodes <tier2_login_nodes>`.
+wICE does not have separate login nodes and can be accessed either from the :ref:`Genius login nodes <tier2_login_nodes>`, or from your web browser via the :ref:`Open On-Demand <ood_t2_leuven>` service.

 .. _running jobs on wice: